 Incredibly popular as pets, slow lorises are the only primate known to be poisonous, having glands on their arms that secrete a substance that contains toxins to paralyze prey.
 Their status in the wild is believed to be endangered, although the lack of concrete data means exact figures and population estimates are difficult to determine.

-Tarsiers are small nocturnal primates found throughout Southeast Asia and known for their huge round eyes, which are larger, relative to the size of the head, than in any other species (Redmond, 2008).
-Just one species of tarsier is found in Borneo and Sumatra, the Horsfield’s tarsier (Tarsius
+Tarsiers are small, nocturnal primates that live throughout Southeast Asia.
+They're known for their huge round eyes, which are larger, relative to the size of the head, than those of any other species (Redmond, 2008).
+The Horsfield’s tarsier (Tarsius bancanus) is the onlly species of tarsier that lives in Borneo and Sumatra.
+It's found in both primary and secondary rainforest, as well as coastal forest and mangrove forests.

 Tarsiers are born after a gestation period of 6 months and reach sexual maturity around 1.
 Surprisingly, the social system of the Horsfield tarsier is similar to that of an orangutan, with the female raising the young until it leaves the natal home range upon sexual maturity, establishing its own territory.
 Male home ranges, of between 2-8-11 hectares, overlap those of several females, and it is likely that the male will mate with all females in his home range, although he will play no active part in the raising of any young.
 Territories are defined and enforced by a series of vocalizations and scent markings (Redmond, 2008).